score-p/scorep_plugin_hdeem/README.md

 The sync plugin (`hdeem_sync_plugin`) works with profiling and tracing.

-Note: The sync plugin is implemented as a stricly syncronus plugin.
+Note: The sync plugin is implemented as a strictly synchronous plugin.
 Therefor, it measures per thread.
-As hdeem can just be used nodewide, the plguin does some thread and if enabled MPI operations in order to obtain the responsible thread and process.
+As hdeem can just be used nodewide, the plugin does some thread and if enabled MPI operations in order to obtain the responsible thread and process.
 The trace file might hold some traces that are reported as 0.
 The profile might report wrong profiling statistics.
 Moreover, the plugin reports mJ and mW as interfer values.
-This operations are necesarry to be compatible with PTF (http://periscope.in.tum.de/)
+This operations are necessary to be compatible with PTF (http://periscope.in.tum.de/)

 ###Environment variables